 Our doshas, or natures, respond to the changes in the season.
 There are three doshas, and according to their dominance, the doshas can be mapped onto the season.
 If your predominant dosha is vata, kapha, or pitta, then that dosha’s properties will be heightened during that season.

 So, you’ll need to find ways to pacify it instead of aggravating it during that time and vice versa for the alternating seasons.
 That’s why it’s so important to know your doshas and how you’ll be effected by the changes of the season.

 Vata into Kapha

-Vata season goes from Fall into the coldest winter months when the season changes over to Kapha.
-This is why some will say that winter is more Kapha or Vata depending on who you ask and what point in winter you’re talking about.
-Generally, early winter has more vata-increasing characteristics and late winter has more Kapha energy.
+Vata season goes from fall into the coldest winter months when the season changes over to kapha.
+This is why some will say that winter is more kapha or vata depending on who you ask and what point in winter you’re talking about.
+Generally, early winter has more vata-increasing characteristics and late winter has more Kkapha energy.

-Signs that your Vata dosha is aggravated and needs to be pacified are:
+Signs that your vata dosha is aggravated and needs to be pacified include